rohitpal123552/mlflow_tracking_server/README.md

     kubectl configured and working
     Docker installed and authenticated to your container registry

--- Step 1 – Containerize MLflow Server
+-- Step 1 – Containerize MLflow Tracking UI
   Create a Dockerfile for MLflow Tracking Server: place here dockerfile.mlflow image